Personal Branding seems to be the new buzz word in internet marketing.

 WHY THE HELL DO I HAVE TO DO ALL THIS WORK

-As your business and brand expands, grows, evolves you can turn that into any number of profitable ventures:
+As your business and brand expand, grows, evolves you can turn that into any number of profitable ventures:

 self publish, get a book deal – it doesn’t matter.